icha024/cloudant-spring-boot-starter/README.md

 @Autowired
 CloudantClient cloudant
 ```
-Then do some client API function, or just create database from it and start using it:
+Then do some client API function, or just create a database from it and start using it:
 ```java
 Database db = cloudant.database("mydb", true);
 db.save(data);